-Since immersing myself in the teachings of the Divine Feminine and becoming a modern day Priestess, all of my research, teachings, learnings and remembrance have been done online.
+Since immersing myself in becoming a modern day Priestess, all of my research, teachings, learnings and remembrance have been done online.
 And the virtual gatherings I have been a part of have been amazing but have also left me craving more.

 And I had an amazing time.
 Very challenging at times in many ways but amazing too.